‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 Randolph was one of only two women on this cargo run.
 Raised in a military family whose motto was “suck it up,” she worked hard and asked few questions.

 But now, she was helpless against the crushing waves, wind and rain.
 “It would help if I knew which direction the swell was coming from,” Randolph said to the helmsman.
 “I could alter course a little more.
 I can’t see.”
 They heard a massive thump from below, in the bowels of the ship.
-The El Faro carried heavy cargo in its interior holds: If that was a car or something else coming loose, it was a sailor-crushing danger.
+El Faro carried heavy cargo in its interior holds: If that was a car or something else coming loose, it was a sailor-crushing danger.

 “Whoooo!”
 Randolph exclaimed.

 “Yeah, it’s startin’ to get a little bit more active around here,” the helmsman replied.
-The swelling seas shoved the El Faro around like a cork.
+The swelling seas shoved El Faro around like a cork.

 Randolph could not know exactly how hard the wind was blowing.
-The El Faro’s anemometer, or wind gauge, had been broken for years.
+El Faro’s anemometer, or wind gauge, had been broken for years.
 To adapt, the sailors usually stepped out on deck to gauge wind speed the old-fashioned way, by checking the flap of the boat’s flags.
 That was impossible in the dark.
 Randolph scanned the radar for a fellow vessel in the area, but every other ship had diverted to avoid the storm.
-The El Faro was alone.
+El Faro was alone.

 “Hello, Joaquin,” Randolph said to the storm.
 “It’s just getting bigger — our path is going right through it.”